ErcBunny/paparazzi-coursework-2023/README.md

 * [Monarcha, Enzo](https://github.com/enzomonarcha)
 * [Ou, Dequan](https://github.com/dfordequan)

 Our airframe is `bebop_maze_runner`, feel free to play around.
 Our strategy is mainly based on [DIS dense optical flow](https://arxiv.org/abs/1603.03590): the MAV stops and turn if the expansion of flow (EOF) is over a threshold.
 In addition, we add a image gradient check at the start to find the very close object ahead.
+Here is the complete [report](https://www.overleaf.com/read/dqyphfwpxmtv), have fun~

 **Usage:**
 1. clone this repo recursively